stellarwp/kadence-blocks/readme.txt

 * Add: Responsive container margin on Icon List block.
 * Add: Responsive Inner Container padding on Tabs block.
 * Add: Support for external dotLottie files
-* Update: Icon List block to use innerBlocks for list items.
-* Update: Improved CSS generation for blocks.
 * Fix: Issue when using more than 36 tabs in Tabs block.
-* Add: New Icon Picker
-* Add: Ability to import, export, and reset block defaults

 = 2.4.21 =
 Release Date: November 11th, 2022